australia outback

 When you have already a basic first aid kit from your last trip, check the use by dates, and replace all old and worn out packages.

 These are the items I usually take with me.
-Take this first aid kit list as a recommendation.
+This first aid kit information is only a recommendation.
 It should NEVER replace your doctor's advice and your own judgment.
 What you need depends on your destination, and how remote and rough your trip will be.

 • band-aids - various sizes - for small wounds, cuts, scratches